actigraph/CentrePointWebhookDocumentation/event_types.md

 Each event has as similar JSON schema, but a unique `payload` object that is determined by its event type.

-## UploadEvent
+## Upload Event

-Triggered when the processing of an upload occurs from any CentrePoint client (such as ActiSync, CentrePoint Data Hub (CDH) and/or CentrePoint Mobile Sync).
+Triggered when the processing/ingestion of an upload occurs from any CentrePoint client (such as ActiSync, CentrePoint Data Hub (CDH) and/or CP Mobile Device).
+There's three variations of the event: started (denotes that processing/ingestion has started), completed (denotes processing/ingestion has completed), and error (denotes an error occurred during the upload processing)*.

+This events relates to the processing specific to the EPOCH (or 60-second/minute) summary data which is displayed in the CentrePoint Web Portal.
 This event is the final step in the processing pipeline for uploads coming in to the CentrePoint system.

 **Webhook event name:**